 You are an award-winning children’s author, what are the challenges of writing a play for young people?

-Kids can smell it out if you aren’t being truthful or yourself, so you have to be very genuine, honest and wear your heart on your sleeve in order for a young person to ‘go’ with your story and believe in it.
+Kids can smell it out if you aren’t being truthful to yourself, so you have to be very genuine, honest and wear your heart on your sleeve in order for a young person to ‘go’ with your story and believe in it.
 Of course, I am battling with attention spans – the distractions of games consoles, cheese and onion crisps and bogey picking – so I’ve tried to keep the language rhythmic and upbeat whilst anchoring to a story with heart.
 If I want audience members to feel something, I need to give them something of myself.

 “I’ve tried to keep the language rhythmic and upbeat whilst anchoring to a story with heart.
 If I want audience members to feel something, I need to give them something of myself.”